dnebdal/teamplayManifest-common/README.md

 - `requestedPerformer` must be an array, but we only use the first element
     - `requestedPerformer[0].reference.reference` is the identifier for the container/analysis to run

-This example is a manifest for a sample called "OUS_Patient1", gathered at "Start of Treatment", to be analysed on "OUS-0001", and packed into zip file `OUS_Patient1.Start_of_treatment.OUS-0001.1710166715.zip`.
+This example is a manifest for a sample called "OUS_Patient1", gathered at "Start of Treatment", to be analysed on "OUS-OMICS-PANC", and packed into zip file `OUS_Patient1.Start_of_treatment.OUS-OMICS-PANC.1710166715.zip`.

 ```
 {